Stivo/DeScaBaTo/README.md

 Compared to duplicati:

 - Duplicati is a mature program with a long history and a userbase, DeScaBaTo is very new
+- DeScaBaTo is inspired by Duplicati and shares the same deduplication strategy and has a similar storage format
 - DeScaBaTo is faster by decoupling IO from CPU tasks and writing every block exactly once, even when encrypted
 - By using md5 (other hashes supported as well) and a custom archive format there is less space required
 - The design is simpler (no database to keep synchronized), and should be more robust.
 This makes it more useful as a portable program (no installation required, leaves no traces) too.